 We are developing our Young Leaders for a Living Oceans program.
 It has two components:

-- Extraordinary leadership training experiences (e.g. Blue Rendezvous and Oceans Flotilla) that will provide the participants with the knowledge, tools, and support to complete their outreach activities (see below).
+Extraordinary leadership training experiences (e.g. Blue Rendezvous, Oceans Flotilla and Youth Summits) that will provide the participants with the knowledge, tools, and support to complete their outreach activities (see below).

 Our longer term vision